superfly/sprites-go/packages/wsexec/README.md

 A Go package for executing commands remotely over WebSocket connections with a simplified, efficient binary protocol.

+## Dependencies

+- Uses the `container` package for PTY acquisition from container runtimes (when using console socket feature)

 ## Features

 - **Client Interface**: Connect to remote WebSocket servers and execute commands